craic/arduino_power/README.md

 project you do not want to add that switch !* We are going to add some simple external circuitry which extends the functionality of the board, at the expense of a few external wires.

-For this project we need access to 2 'pins' on the PowerBoost - One has the Battery Voltage and the other is an Enable pin that lets us turn the unit on and off.
+For this project we need access to 2 'pins' on the PowerBoost - One has the **Battery Voltage** and the other is the **Enable** pin that lets us turn the unit on and off.

 These are easy to access on the breakout board versions, less so in the case of the shield.